jpace/glark/README.md

     `EXPRESSIONS` section for more information.

   * `( expr1 --and=NUM expr2 )`:
     Same as the above, using infix notation instead of prefix.
+Note that depending on your shell, you may have to escape the parentheses.

   * `--after`=NUM[%]:
     Restrict the search to after the given section, which represents either the